Icom IC-207H – Display Repair

 The newly repaired control module with a working display.
 The display appears a little brighter on the right compared to the left.
 The white display in the control module is a bit discolored from the remains of the bulb melting incident.
 Perhaps this is the cause.
 Never the less the display looks and works much better!

 Cost for the parts came to about $15.75.
 With 4 spare bulbs left over.
 It was 55 miles round trip to get the bulbs at Baynesville, Electronics.
 Thanks to the guy at Baynesville, Electronics. who pointed me in the direction of the new bulbs!
+(Note: Baynesville Electronics closed for business since the writing of this post!
+Check out a newer post which uses LEDs in place of bulbs!
+(January 31, 2018).

 Tools used included, needle nose pliers, wire cutters, small philips screwdriver, small standard screwdriver, Kester solder, wet paper towel, Weller 25 watt solder iron and solder wick..